-This is a really delicious cherry tart!
-I added ground almonds to the pastry crust.
+Amazing sweet cherry tart with chocolate.
+The pastry crust is made with ground almonds.
 Thanks to this addition, it has a wonderful nutty taste and is beautifully tender.
 The filling is very simple – I combined sweet cherries with bitter chocolate and seasoned them with cinnamon and nutmeg.
-These spices complement cherries flavour really well.
+These spices complement cherries flavor really well.
 The preparation is also simplified – there‘s no need to blind bake the crust.
 It will crisp up nicely, the cherries don‘t release too many juices and are mixed with potato starch, which turns the fruit juice into jelly.
-This tart is really super quick to make and tastes just amazing.
+This cherry tart is really super quick to make and tastes just amazing.
 Give it a go!

 - 200 g / 7 oz flour